Skip to content

 figure(figsize=(8, 6))

-Adjusting Figure Size After Creation
+Adjusting Figure Size After the Figure Exists

 import matplotlib.pyplot as plt